-The valley has a vexed relationship overseeing Protestant Norwegians, Catholic German immigrants, and the Native American communities that inhabited the plains at the turn of the 20th century.
+The Red River Valley has a vexed relationship overseeing Protestant Norwegians, Catholic German immigrants, and the Native American communities that inhabited the plains at the turn of the 20th century.
 In the late 1990s a flood decimated the city and forced them to rebuild.
 As the city began to prosper, new Americans soon gathered once again looking to build a community during the restructure.
 As a fail-safe against the flood, the City put up walls to protect itself from another violent rise of the river.

 "..We see how independent emotional effects can be of the actual subject matter in the world of fiction.
 In fairy-stories feelings of fear— including uncanny sensations—are ruled out altogether.
 We understand this, and that is why we ignore the opportunities we find for any development of a feeling of this kind.”

 - Sigmund Freud